randallard/correspondence-games/PRPs/tic-tac-toe-prd.md

 ### Functional Requirements

-- [ ] Player can start new Tic-Tac-Toe game
 - [ ] Player 1 (X) can make first move
 - [ ] Move is locked in localStorage (anti-cheat)
 - [ ] URL is generated with board state and HMAC